 Political Partner

-• Ministry of Environmental Protection and Natural Resources - Ukraine
+• Ministry of Economy, Environment and Agriculture of Ukraine

 State of implementation/results

-• Despite the Russian Federation's attack on Ukraine, the project to implement the Best Available Techniques (BAT) in Ukraine is continuing with a high level of commitment and in good cooperation with the Ukrainian Ministry of Environmental Protection and Natural Resources (MEPR).
+• Despite the Russian Federation's attack on Ukraine, the project to implement Best Available Techniques (BAT) in Ukraine is continuing with a high level of commitment and in close cooperation with the Ukrainian Ministry of Economy, Environment, and Agriculture (MinEconomy).

 Latest Update: